vinitp94/Pirates/README.md

 # Pirates

-### Background

 Pirates is a simple single player game in which the purpose, as the pirate, is to plunder as much treasure as possible without being hit by floating mines.
 The controls are simple, involving only the four arrow keys; forward and back move the ship in the respective directions, and left and right rotate the ship in its static position.
 Every time a treasure is claimed, a new mine is added to the playing field.
 In addition, the mines are intelligent and move towards the pirate ship.

 This game was one of my favorites on Neopets.com when I was younger, so I decided to clone it!
-It can be played [here](https://vinitp94.github.io/Pirates/).
+Play it [here](https://vinitp94.github.io/Pirates/)!

-### Functionality & MVP
+## Functionality & MVP

 In this game of Pirates, users are able to: